 The registers can be seen online.
-They are accessible on the UNESCO MoW website or the websites of regional and national committees.
-Each inscription includes summary information and pictures; if the items have been digitized and are accessible on line there might be a link to them.
+The International Register can be accessed through the UNESCO MoW website, while the regional and national registers are available via the respective websites of regional and national committees.
+Each inscription includes summary information and pictures; if the items have been digitized and are accessible online there might be a link to them.
 For more detail, the main sections of the nomination documents themselves can also be read online.